avisoori-databricks/Finetuning-Guide/README.md

 ### Response:
 ```
-The process of building a text to sql system with Flan-T5 is highlighted in the following link:https://github.com/avisoori-databricks/text-to-insights
+The process of building a text to sql system with Flan-T5 is highlighted in the following link:https://github.com/avisoori-databricks/text-to-insights.
-Please use this model instead of the finetuned Flan-T5 as the results are much better.
+Please use a model finetuned using code in this repo instead of the finetuned Flan-T5 model as the results are much better.